sumeshsharma1/fantasybball/README.md

 that falls under the $110M salary cap based on the metrics and weighting provided.
 Users can include and exclude certain players from their calculated team, and also put in which fantasy team they are a part of (for my league only currently, sorry!) to determine the optimal team they can create.
 Users can create teams from season data, or from player data within the last 7 or 15 days.

+- The fourth tab analyzes the teams in my current fantasy league over the last 7,15,30 days or the whole season.
+It looks at how the team compares to other teams in the league and gives that information in radar charts, allowing teams to see what categories they should focus on or try to optimize for.